Crash Time III

-Alarm für Cobra 11: Highway Nights (also known as Crash Time III) is a racing video game developed by Synetic Games and published by RTL Playtainment.
+Alarm für Cobra 11: Highway Nights (also known as Crash Time III outside of Germany) is a racing video game developed by Synetic Games and published by RTL Playtainment.
 It is the third game adapted from the Alarm für Cobra 11 – Die Autobahnpolizei television series.
 The game was launched on 27 November 2009 for Xbox 360 and PC.

 Plot

 Semir Gerkhan and Ben Jäger end up infiltrating terrorist activity in the city and the Autobahn.
 This is due to a ex-military commander named Novakov who is planning an attack on an economic conference to kill the president.

 Gameplay

 In Crash Time III, the players not only have to complete tasks, but they have to do them as successfully as possible.
 All missions are rated up to five stars depending on whether the players are staying within certain limits, such as elapsed time or car damage.
 Not only do the stars affect gameplay, but they also affect the player's overall rating; completing the missions without receiving any stars or with a low amount of stars, the rating will be affected negatively.

 There are a few things the player can do with suspects when they drive up to them on patrol, but in the missions, the player has to do a specific task with the suspect.
 The suspect vehicles use the pathfinder system as well, so the path they use is not the same.
+Outside of these missions, the game is mostly an open-world.

 The missions come in different types: